QianqianShan/RSpice/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-1. RSpice Background

-2. Compilation of Ngspice as Shared Library

-3. Installation of *RSpice*

-4. Examples

 ## 1 - Background

 RSpice provides an interface to allow users to run ngspice, a popular